+[Indicate that examples of materials for the different invariant types are provided at the end]

 The second technique is the naked single technique, a single-digit/cell variant of the naked set class of techniques.
 Participants are shown the following tutorial sequence.